liuchangyan/ParNVM/doc/Algo_Draft.md

 ## Questions

-- How much information is known at offline chopping.
-(All transactions known in advance so they can be labelled?)
+- ~~How much information is known at offline chopping.
+(All transactions known in advance so they can be labelled?)~~
+- Per-thread logging vs number of log threads?
+- Using own log APIs rather than libpmemlog because libpmemlog enforces barrier at each append?
+- Write sets marking before hand so that logs are done at the beginning of a piece/tx, or logs are done on the fly?